Pandani07/Final-Project/README.md

 Clone repo
 Navigate to project folder in cmd
-Create new virtual environment using  ''' python virtualenv flask
+Create new virtual environment using
+'''python
+virtualenv flask
 '''
 4. Cd into virtual environment using > <i> **cd flask** </i> and activate the environment using > <i>**source bin/activate**</i>